Alcohol: No Safe Amount

 How Memorial Longevity Clinic Can Help

-We monitor liver health, cardiovascular risk, and cancer markers in patients who consume alcohol, and provide counseling and strategies to transition toward alcohol-free living as part of a comprehensive longevity plan.
+We monitor liver health, cardiovascular risk, and cancer markers, and provide counseling to transition toward alcohol-free living.